-Jarrod Brodsky is an associate in the Corporate Practice Group in the firm's Washington, D.C. office.
+Jarrod Brodsky is an associate in the Governmental Practice in the firm's Washington, D.C. office.

 Areas of Practice

 Jarrod provides regulatory healthcare counsel as it relates to fraud and abuse, the Health Insurance Portability and Accountability Act (HIPAA), scope of practice, Medicare and Medicaid program reimbursement, and price transparency, with a particular focus on operational considerations related to the No Surprises Act.

 Prior to joining Sheppard Mullin, Jarrod was a Health Law Fellow in the Office of the General Counsel of the Mid-Atlantic’s largest healthcare system where he advised on issues related to Stark Law, HIPAA/privacy matters, managed care contracting, and the 340B Drug Pricing Program.

 Jarrod received his J.D. from Georgetown University Law Center, where he served on the board of Outlaw (LGBTQ+ organization) as well as Diversity Editor of The Georgetown Law Journal.
 While attending law school, Jarrod completed a judicial internship for the U.S. District Courts, Middle District of Florida.
 Jarrod also interned at:

 - The U.S. Department of Health and Human Services, Office of the General Counsel, CMS Division;